leighmcculloch/leighmcculloch.com/source/content/posts/2020/filtering-github-notifications-in-gmail/index.md

 ![](screenshot-enable-your-activity.png)

-With all the above filters enabled you should see something like this:
+With all the above filters enabled our filter settings in Gmail should look like this:

 ![](screenshot-filters.png)